outscraper/outscraper-ruby/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/outscraper/outscraper-ruby.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/outscraper/outscraper-ruby/blob/master/CODE_OF_CONDUCT.md).

-## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Code of Conduct

-Everyone interacting in the Outscraper project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/outscraper/outscraper-ruby/blob/master/CODE_OF_CONDUCT.md).